Using Trading Comparables techniques is just one technique in valuing a company. Another method you can use is the Precedent Transactions modeling.

 On the other hand, Precedent Transactions present some disadvantages.

-One of which is that publicly available information are usually based on past transactions that are not totally reflective of current market conditions.
+One of which is that publicly available information is usually based on past transactions that are not totally reflective of current market conditions.
 To mitigate this risk, we need to aid our interpretations with knowledge of present day circumstances.

 Another thing to look out for is the difference between the market climate at the time of the deal, and at the time the model is being made.
 Those differences could be significant and can make our conclusions misleading.